 In unincorporated King County, the Road Services Division is responsible for nonmotorized facilities such as bike lanes, sidewalks, or shoulders on county roads.
 The division also provides crosswalks and specialized signals or signage that help facilitate safer nonmotorized travel.
 The King County Road Design and Construction Standards include accommodation for nonmotorized uses and specify bike lane, sidewalk, or road shoulder criteria for unincorporated urban and rural roads.
-Road-related nonmotorized capital needs in the unincorporated area are included in the Transportation Needs Report (TNR) and are programmed in the six-year Roads Capital Improvement Program (((CIP))) as funding allows.
-The HealthScape Transportation Programming Tool, along with other criteria, is used in ((prioritizing)) evaluating nonmotorized projects in the TNR.
+Road-related nonmotorized capital needs in the unincorporated area are included in the Transportation Needs Report (TNR) and are programmed in the six-year Roads Capital Improvement Program (CIP) as funding allows.
+The HealthScape Transportation Programming Tool, along with other criteria, is used in prioritizing evaluating nonmotorized projects in the TNR.

 King County also plays a countywide role in nonmotorized transportation through its Regional Trail System and transit services.
-The regional trail network, discussed in Chapter ((6)) 7, is an integral component of the county's transportation system.
+The regional trail network, discussed in Chapter 67, is an integral component of the county's transportation system.
 It includes facilities located both in cities and the unincorporated area.
 The trail network functions as the spine of the county's nonmotorized system in many areas.
 Transit and walking or biking are highly synergistic; transit use tends to be highest in locations where walking and biking are prevalent, and vice versa.
-The Metro Transit Division supports nonmotorized transportation programs such as bike racks on transit buses and bike lockers at park-and-ride lots, employment sites and other locations. ((Another county resource is the King County Bike Map, an informational online map that helps bicyclists navigate safely around King County and access points of interest, such as libraries, bike shops, farmers' markets, and other public and private facilities.))
+The Metro Transit Division supports nonmotorized transportation programs such as bike racks on transit buses and bike lockers at park-and-ride lots, employment sites and other locations.
+Another county resource is the King County Bike Map, an informational online map that helps bicyclists navigate safely around King County and access points of interest, such as libraries, bike shops, farmers' markets, and other public and private facilities.

-- T-230 King County shall consider the needs and abilities of nonmotorized users of the transportation system in the planning, design, construction, maintenance, preservation and operation of road infrastructure and other transportation facilities to the extent feasible given available funding. - T-231 Consistent with the priorities defined in the County's functional transportation plans, and the regional growth strategy, nonmotorized transportation system investments should aim to increase safety and mobility, facilitating mode integration and intermodal connections, access to centers where appropriate, and providing opportunities for healthy activity and alternatives to driving for all populations. - T-232 King County shall evaluate and implement nonmotorized transportation improvements in its road construction projects where appropriate and feasible.
+T-230 King County shall consider the needs and abilities of nonmotorized users of the transportation system in the planning, design, construction, maintenance, preservation and operation of road infrastructure and other transportation facilities to the extent feasible given available funding.

+T-231 Consistent with the priorities defined in the County's functional transportation plans, and the regional growth strategy, nonmotorized transportation system investments should aim to increase safety and mobility, facilitating mode integrationand intermodal connections, access to centers where appropriate, and providing opportunities for healthy activity and alternatives to driving for all populations.